- Pivotal Cloud Foundry® (PCF) 1.6.x and 1.7.x

-This should be useful when you want to:
+This should be used when you want to:

 - Troubleshoot performance problems by looking at logs with your application client side

-Note that this article does not discuss how to trace requests at the Diego Cell level, for which you can refer to this article.
+Note that this article does not discuss how to trace requests at the Diego Cell level.
+For this, you can refer to this article.

 Method 1: with cf logs